phonegap/phonegap-docs/docs/2-tutorials/2-develop/embed-webview.html.md

 11. The storyboard entry point set in the previous step will not take effect quite yet as we still have code that exists to programmatically set the entry point as well that needs to be removed.
 Open **AppDelegate.m** and search for `didFinishLaunchingWithOptions`.
  This method is the point where any final customization or final tweaks can be done before displaying the app.
- Since we’re using a storyboard and have already set an entry point into the `TabBarController` there, we don’t need to use the current code in this method to set the `rootViewController`.
+ Since we're using a storyboard and have already set an entry point into the `TabBarController` there, we don’t need to use the current code in this method to set the `rootViewController`.
 You can completely remove everything within this method, leaving it empty:

         (BOOL)application:(UIApplication*)application didFinishLaunchingWithOptions:(NSDictionary*)launchOptions